xrailab/xrailab.github.io/_pages/home.md

 permalink: /
 ---

-We are a research group at the [University of Basilicata](https://www.unibas.it).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at the [University of Basilicata](https://www.unibas.it) specializes in the field of Computer Graphics and Artificial Intelligence.
+Our mission is to foster the exploration of these intersecting areas of technology and to advance their development with a focus on applicability and innovation.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->